anuhiya/snickr/README.md

 # Snickr

-A web-based team collaboration system similar to Slack, built for CS6083 - Principles of Database Systems at NYU Tandon School of Engineering.
+A web-based team collaboration system similar to Slack.

 ## About